 Winner in this category: Soaky Mountain.
 Thanks for the bottled water.

 Both parks have solid food options, ya know, for a water park.
 Long gone are the days when your theme park food was limited to hot dogs and a bag of chips (looking at you Ogle’s Waterpark).

 We particularly enjoy the Beavertails at Splash Country, which are fried on location as you order so they are always warm and fresh.

-But Soaky, as we said before, also has its fair share of sweet treats (shoutout to the Soaky Shake Shoppe – YUM) including adult beverages and specialty food trucks like Philly Up and the Tacolicious.
+But Soaky, as we said before, also has its fair share of sweet treats (shoutout to the Soaky Shake Shoppe – YUM) including adult beverages and specialty food trucks like Philly Up and Tacolicious.

 Who doesn’t love specialty tacos after a long day in the water?
 Of course, you can also order staples like ice cream, pizza and burgers.

 We also love Soaky’s Base Camp Bistro.